 - Garnish with cilantro and red pepper pieces.
-(This steps comes from the dish we were served in Beijing, pictured above.)
+(This garnish is what you see on the dish we were served in Beijing, pictured above.)

 The sauce is very plain and quite sweet.
 I used more sesame paste than the recipe called for, to get to the creamy thickness that would gently coat the cabbage leaf pieces.
 As a side dish, this was a great contrast with Sichuan bean-sauced tofu, fried with fresh garlic chives and red pepper.
 Emperor Qian Long wouldn’t approve, but I also plan to try the dish with a more piquant sauce such as Barbara Tropp’s “Sweet and Silky Sesame Sauce.”
 This recipe comes from page 472-3 of The Modern Art of Chinese Cooking.
 I think a really spicy sesame or peanut sauce would also work well, and we’ll include recipes in another post, another with some amazing sauces based on French dijon-style mustard!

 - 2½ tablespoons Chinese sesame paste